UNFURL: 12 Weeks to Your First Full Draft

 Schedule:

-• One-on-one session with either Ann or Jade: A 50-minute session in early April, to be scheduled individually.
+One-on-one session with either Ann or Jade: A 50-minute session in late March or early April, scheduled individually.

 Who is this workshop for?

 When you read a great piece of writing, you don’t just want to share it, you want to do it.
 You know there are words inside you that want to get out, but you’re not sure how to take the next step.
-You generally like concrete instruction and guidance, and deadlines can motivate you.
+You like concrete instruction and guidance, and deadlines can motivate you.
 You might have taken a writing class or two; maybe you journal regularly.
 But when you’re completely on your own?
 You haven’t managed to make a writing practice stick, despite doing the first third of The Artist’s Way every few years.
 Now, you’re ready to change things.
+You’re ready to start and finish a piece of writing.

 Who are the Midwives of Invention?